mykso/myks/docs/README.md

 - create and reuse application "prototypes" combining helm charts, ytt templates and overlays, and plain YAML files;
-- download and cache third-party configurations from various sources (anything that is supported by [vendir]: helm charts, git repositories, github releases, etc.);
+- download and cache third-party configurations from various sources (anything that is supported by [vendir]: helm charts, git repositories, GitHub releases, etc.);
 - maintain a single source of truth for all clusters' manifests;
 - render manifests, validate and automatically inspect them before applying;
-- smart detection of what to render based on what was changed;
+- [smart detection](/docs/smart-mode.md) of what to render based on what was changed;
-- integrate with ArgoCD (FluxCD support is planned);
+- integrate with ArgoCD;
 - apply changes to all applications in all clusters at once or to a specific subset;
 - [plugins](/docs/plugins.md) support for extending myks with custom tools.